wencass/modulogit/README.md

-Meu primeiro sistema no git (altereado e atualizado!)
+Meu primeiro sistema no GIT